kyma-project/community/concepts/infrastructure-reconciliation/README.md

 # Cluster Manager proposal

 ## Motivation
-Operators use Kubernetes' Custom Resources as an API and introduce a control loop to manage third party applications and their components.
+Operators use Kubernetes' custom resources (CR) as an API and introduce a control loop to manage third-party applications and their components.
 The resources are reconciled periodically to ensure that all desired components are configured properly and running.
-This principle can be applied to cover also infrastructure components, this will introduce a lower maintenance effort and provides an easy to use, declarative approach to infrastructure provisioning.
+This principle can be applied to cover also infrastructure components.
+This introduces a lower maintenance effort and provides an easy-to-use, declarative approach to infrastructure provisioning.

 ## Use cases for Cluster Manager

 - Create/reconcile a Gardener Shoot cluster for Kyma Runtime
 - Create kubeconfigs for provisioned clusters, those should be limited by Kubernetes roles and rotated regularly.
 There should be also a possibility to revoke access to the cluster if needed.
-- Manage hyperscaler subscriptions that are used by the Kubernetes Clusters
+- Manage hyperscaler subscriptions that are used by the Kubernetes clusters
 - Support bring your own cluster models (BYOC) - a cluster is ready and we get cluster-admin kubeconfig
 - Trigger reconciliation on a configuration or a cluster state change